 The electrical system in your recreational vehicle is designed for using both 120 volt AC (alternating current) and 12 volt DC (direct current) capabilities.
 All installations and designs are built to comply with safety requirements of ANSI standard 1192, National Electric Code and Canadian Standards Association.

-All coaches manufactured by KZ have 30 amp or 50 amp service pre-wired into the breaker box.
+All coaches manufactured by KZ have 30 amp or 50 amp service installed into distribution center.

 Changes and Modifications